Pushing the Limits of Distillation-Based Continual Learning via Classifier-Proximal Lightweight Plugins: Introduction

-To address this challenge, we propose the Deployment of extra LoRA Components (DLC).
-Rather than expanding the feature extractor model, DLC adopts a plug-and-play extension paradigm.
-Specifically, we attach task-specific Low-Rank Adaptation (LoRA) plugins to the deep layers of the base model.
-These plugins are updated exclusively during their corresponding task's training phase, which occurs after the base model has been trained.
-This design ensures that the DLC plugins are trained independently, thus enabling their seamless and non-interfering integration into other methods.
-During inference, the base model loads all LoRA plugins to extract their feature representations, and they are aggregated into a composite one for final classification.
-However, non-target LoRA plugins that were not adequately updated on the dataset corresponding to the sample's task may introduce noise or less informative residuals into the composite representation.
-So we propose a dedicated lightweight weighting unit before the classifier.
-This unit automatically assigns importance weights to different LoRA plugin outputs.
-DLC could enhance many non-expansion CIL approaches, such as knowledge distillation or replay methods.
-Experimental results on various benchmark datasets show that our method consistently improves the performance of replay- and distillation-based baselines.
-For instance, it could achieve up to 8\% accuracy gains on ImageNet-100 using ResNet-18 and on CIFAR-100 using ResNet-32, while only increasing the total number of parameters by 4\% and 11\%, respectively.
-Furthermore, under the same memory budget, DLC outperforms existing state-of-the-art baselines.
-Our contributions are summarized as follows: \begin{itemize} \item We propose a plugin extension framework DLC, which can be seamlessly integrated into diverse CIL methods without architectural modification by injecting task-specific residuals into deep layers via LoRA.
+To address this challenge, we propose the Distillation-aware Lightweight Components (DLC), a plug-and-play extension paradigm for CL.
+We revisit parameter-efficient tuning modules in transfer learning and study them under the training dynamics of distillation-based CL, where the backbone is not a knowledge-rich pretrained model but a dynamically evolved learner trained over continual stages.
+We attach several lightweight plugins to the classifier-proximal layer of the base feature extractor, i.e., its final feature layer before classification.
+These plugins perform specific semantic calibration by injecting residual corrections into classifier-proximal features.
+When adding each plugin, we first follow the underlying baseline to train the backbone while keeping all plugins frozen, and then freeze the backbone to train only the plugin introduced for the current stage.
+This decoupled update strategy trains each plugin independently, enabling DLC to be deployed into the baseline without interference.
+During inference, the model activates all plugins to extract their feature representations, which are aggregated for final classification.
+However, plugins that are not aligned with the input sample may contribute noisy or weakly informative residuals.
+We introduce a lightweight weighting unit before the classifier, which automatically assigns importance weights to different plugin outputs.
+Experimental results on multiple benchmarks show that DLC consistently improves replay and distillation-based baselines.
+For example, DLC achieves up to 8\% accuracy gains on ImageNet-100 with ResNet-18 and on CIFAR-100 with ResNet-32, while increasing the total parameter count by only 4\% to 30\%.
+Under the same memory budget, DLC also outperforms existing state-of-the-art CL baselines.

+Our contributions are summarized as follows: \begin{itemize} \item We propose DLC, a plug-and-play plugin extension framework that deploys lightweight residual plugins at classifier-proximal layers in continually updated backbones, enabling effective semantic correction while preserving compatibility with distillation-preserved knowledge.

-\item We introduce a lightweight weighting unit for inference, which adaptively suppresses irrelevant LoRA activations according to their learned importance.
-This adaptive filtering mechanism effectively mitigates feature interference between old and new tasks, leading to more stable and accurate incremental classification.
+\item We introduce a lightweight weighting unit that adaptively suppresses irrelevant plugin activations based on learned importance, leading to more stable and accurate continual learning.